 At least 5 to 6

 Any open area can be indoor or outdoor.
 The players are divided into 2 groups: kicking and fielding.
 A diamond is laid out in the same manner as a baseball field, with cones designating the bases.
 Baseball regulations apply, with the exception that football (AFL) abilities are used in place of pitching and hitting.
-The pitcher hands the ball to the hitter; if it is missed, it is a “strike,” if it doesn’t go-to batter, it is a “ball.”
+The pitcher hands the ball to the hitter; if it is missed, it is a “strike,” and if it doesn’t go to the batter, it is a “ball.”
 The hitter throws the ball into the playing field and then goes around the bases, attempting to score a run.
-To get the runner out, fielders passes or kicks the ball to the bases.
+To get the runner out, fielders pass or kick the ball to the bases.

 8. Slam Dunk